TechYash-bit/DataStuctureAlgo/README.md

-# 🔍 Search Algorithms in Java
+# 🔍 Search & Sorting Algorithms in Java

 ## 📌 About the Project
-This repository contains implementations of two fundamental search algorithms in Java:
+This repository contains implementations of three fundamental algorithms in Java:

 - **Linear Search** 🟢 - A simple search algorithm that checks each element one by one.
 - **Binary Search** 🔵 - A faster search algorithm that works on sorted arrays using the divide-and-conquer approach.
+- **Selection Sort** 🟠 - A sorting algorithm that repeatedly selects the smallest element and swaps it into place.

 ## 🚀 How It Works